satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

     - [echo Hello world!]
 ```

-Now we have an actual test: an execution with an assertion.
-We can have many tests in a single playbook, and also nested tests.
-Here's something interesting, the `cmd` execution inherits all the 2 assertions and `execute` only gets the return code check:
+In this setup, you have a test that includes both execution and assertions.
+You can define multiple tests within a single Playbook, and tests can also be nested.
+For example:

 ```yml
 test: